On this day in 1950, the first Peanuts comic strip was published. The series met with great success and transcended social movements and media.

 Lucy and Schroeder

-HRDQ Style Model, Lucy and Schroeder both fall on the low end of the expressiveness spectrum – Lucy with a high level of assertiveness, and Schroeder with a low level.
+Within the HRDQ Style Model, Lucy and Schroeder both fall on the low end of the expressiveness spectrum – Lucy with a high level of assertiveness, and Schroeder with a low level.
 Both value persistence, accuracy, commitment, and proficiency; and are good at exposition, work hard, and possess strength and resilience.
 Neither are comfortable bending their will or feeling emotionally compromised or vulnerable.

 Systematic Schroeder’s commitment to accuracy in emulating Beethoven demands that he remain single – preventing him from considering Lucy’s advances, though he does betray a fondness for her periodically.